hrtovey/heather-website/src/post/2021-08-13_get-started-with-shopify-theme-editor.md

 categories:
   - "shopify"
 coverImage: "./images/getting-started-shopify-theme-editor.png"
-excerpt: "Wondering where to host your store?
-Choose Shopify!"
+excerpt: "Not sure where to get started with customizing Shopify themes?
+Need a quick walkthrough so you can dive in?
+Let's break it down."
 ---
 Not sure where to get started with customizing Shopify themes?
 Need a quick walkthrough so you can dive in?
 Let's break it down.